madclaws/dailyElixirStatus/ring/README.md

-# Day47 |>  Ring
+# Day49 |>  Ring

-**Creating a Ringed network process chain, where processes are connected like a ring network and if one of the process in the ring crashes, the entire network crahes (supervisor 101)**
+**Creating a Ringed network process chain, where processes are connected like a ring network .Replaced Process .link() with Process.monitor**

 ## Installation